If you want to be a successful stock investor, it’s important to have a realistic portrait of what that actually looks like.

 So, what does a successful stock investor actually look like?

 There is no one-size-fits-all answer to this question, as every investor is different.
 However, there are certain traits and characteristics that are common among successful investors, and most people have a pretty good idea of what makes a successful investor/trader – In some ways, they may be right.
 They see someone who:

 - Who knows what influences stock prices and how to predict certain changes through reports, articles and announcements.

 - Even though they are not right 100% of the time, they seem to know how to make the right choices.

-Many people see the result of a long career of trial and error.
+What they don’t understand is that they’re often looking at the result of a long career of trial and error.
 This is the part they often miss.
 They see the end result, and even expand upon it but do not realize what it took to get there.

-When Will I Be a Master?
+When Will You Be a Master Investor/Trader?

 At what point do you graduate from skilled to master in the stock market?
 The time required varies from one individual to another.

 Some people learn faster than others while some are more active and get more practice over a shorter period of time.

 That practice and experience takes time to develop.
 By measurements of time, we are talking years rather than days or months.